Piecewise linear function: Examples

 is piecewise linear with four pieces.
 The graph of this function is shown to the right.
 Since the graph of an affine(*) function is a line, the graph of a piecewise linear function consists of line segments and rays.
 The x values (in the above example −3, 0, and 3) where the slope changes are typically called breakpoints, changepoints, threshold values or knots.
 As in many applications, this function is also continuous.
 The graph of a continuous piecewise linear function on a compact interval is a polygonal chain.

-Other examples of piecewise linear functions include the absolute value function, the sawtooth function, and the floor function.

 (*) A linear function satisfies by definition $f(\lambda x) = \lambda f(x)$ and therefore in particular $f(0) = 0$; functions whose graph is a straight line are affine rather than linear.

+There are other examples of piecewise linear functions: